entando/entando-bundler/README.md

 This CLI tool is able to convert npm module(s) into EntandoDeBundle custom resources.
 You can see the help for the tool by invoking the `--help` command

 ```
-entando-de-bundle --help
+entando-bundle --help
 ```

 To generate a bundle you can use the `generate` command.
 Check the details for the generate command
 ```
-entando-de-bundle generate --help
+entando-bundle generate --help
 ```

 ## Workflow to generate and publish an Entando Digital-Exchange Bundle

 Here a simple step-by-step guide on how to create, publish and generate a custom resource file for an Entando Digital-Exchange Bundle.

 **Create bundle -> Create package.json -> Publish bundle -> Generate custom resource**

 1. Start composing your boundle following the instructions you can find in the [bundle's documentation](./COMPONENTS.md)
 2. Create a `package.json` and add the relevant information.
 Remember that more details you provide, easier it will be for users to search for your bundle
 3. Publish your bundle on a registry
 ```
 npm publish --registry=http://localhost:8081/registry/npm-internal/
 ```